 Why would she say such a thing?
 Obviously, she thought that having hit a flush the first time made hitting it a second time less likely.
 But is this true?
 Absolutely not!
 These are independent probabilities that have nothing to do with one another.

-This is an example of the human brain trying to work out a pattern.
+This is a classic gambler's fallacy example of the human brain trying to work out a pattern.
 Brains love to do this, and this type of thinking has a name: the Gambler’s Fallacy.
 It is also sometimes called the Monte Carlo fallacy after the Casino de Monte-Carlo, where it was observed in action in the early 1900s at the roulette wheel.
 If the wheel had hit black several times, patrons were sure red was more likely, and they bet accordingly.
 They behaved in this manner even though one had nothing to do with the other; thus, the term gambler’s fallacy was born.

 Poker is like this, too.
 Hitting a draw doesn’t make it more or less likely to occur again.
 The cards do not have a memory.
 Poker comes with a generous serving of randomness, but that can be hard for a pattern-recognizing machine like the brain to accept.